Funding opportunity

 Get help with your application

-Important note: The Helpdesk is committed to helping users of the UK Research and Innovation Funding Service as effectively and as quickly as possible.
-In order to manage cases at peak volume times, the Helpdesk will triage and prioritise those queries with an imminent opportunity deadline and/or a technical issue.
-Enquiries raised where information is available on the funding finder opportunity page and should be understood early in the application process (for example, regarding eligibility or content or remit of an opportunity) will not constitute a priority case and will be addressed as soon as possible.
+IMPORTANT NOTE: The Helpdesk is committed to helping users of the UKRI Funding Service as effectively and as quickly as possible.
+In order to manage cases at peak volume times, the Helpdesk will triage and prioritise those queries with an imminent opportunity deadline or a technical issue.
+Enquiries raised where information is available on the Funding Finder opportunity page and should be understood early in the application process (for example, regarding eligibility or content/remit of an opportunity) will not constitute a priority case and will be addressed as soon as possible.

 Contact details